billba/topical/docs/patterns.md

 Sometimes you want a parent to permanently stop dispatching messages to its child.

 There are two approaches.
-You can formally end the child by calling its `end` method.
-This will end up calling your `onChildEnd` method.
+You can formally end the child by calling its `end()` method.
+This gives the child a chance to clean up (via its `onEnd()` method) and will end up calling your `onChildEnd()` method.

-If you just want the child to go away completely, you can remove it by calling `this.removeChild(child)` or get rid of all your children by calling `this.removeChildren()`:
+If you just want the child to go away completely, you can remove it by calling `this.removeChild(child)` or remove all your children by calling `this.removeChildren()`.
+The child still has a chance to clean up via its `onRemove()` method.

 ```ts
     async onDispatch() {